PhiCross5/RadxaZero-powerConsumption/readme.md

 - **Fully loaded Wifi consumes 180mA**
 - Hardware acceleration of video encoding/decoding is not supported yet, so the power consumption in that use case might become dramatically lower in the future.
 - **A 5000mAh powerbank will power it for at least 5.5h, at most 36h**.
 You could build a smartphone or tablet with it, if you don't mind needing a slightly bigger battery.
+- Lastly, for the inspector types, i'll have you know i was running the latest Manjaro ARM, Plasma variant, with display output enabled.
+The 7-inch LCD i was using had maximum brightness but it was not running on the same power rail, so it doesn't affect the power consumption readings.

 ### Current @5V, for many use cases
 situation | current (min - max)